TanmayPatil105/verse/wiki/README.md

-# How do I Obtain API tokens?
+# How do I obtain API tokens?

 ## Spotify
 - Go to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)